The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Robustness and the Asymmetry of Risk

 To the right of the band ($\kappa > 0.50$), reliability saturates ($R \approx 1$).
 Further investment yields negligible error reduction, and the throughput decay is dominated by the linear term $(1-\kappa)$.
 We term this region the \textbf{Stagnation Slope}.

-\paragraph{Evolutionary and Engineering Implications.} This topological asymmetry resolves why systems as diverse as bacterial ribosomes and network protocols converge to the same maintenance window.
+\paragraph{Evolutionary and Engineering Implications.} Within the smooth-saturation class illustrated in Figure~\ref{fig:landscape}, this topological asymmetry provides a plausible landscape explanation for why systems may cluster in similar maintenance windows.
 They are not merely seeking a peak; they are \emph{avoiding a cliff}.

 Evolutionary or engineering gradients driving a system from minimal maintenance ($\kappa \approx 0$) experience strong negative feedback (death/failure), rapidly pushing the system up the cliff.
 Once the system crests into the 30--50\% band, the gradient flattens dramatically.
 The penalty for overshooting into the Stagnation Slope is mild (inefficiency) compared to the penalty for undershooting (instability).
-Robust systems therefore ``accumulate'' in this band, trapped by the asymmetry of thermodynamic risk.
+Systems in this model class therefore tend to accumulate in this band, trapped by the asymmetry of risk.

-This explains why the preservation band functions as a broad basin of attraction rather than a knife-edge optimum.
+This provides a model-class argument for why the preservation band may function as a broad basin of attraction rather than a knife-edge optimum.
 Systems need not be precisely tuned; they need only avoid the cliff.
-The empirical clustering observed in biology and technology reflects this asymmetric selection pressure.
+The figure should be interpreted as illustrating this landscape logic for smooth-saturation systems, not as a universal law applicable to all architectures.

 \paragraph{Robustness to Objective Variation.} The results above assume systems maximize effective throughput $T_{\mathrm{eff}} = (1-\kappa)R(\kappa)$.
 Systems that weight reliability more heavily might maximize $(1-\kappa)R(\kappa)^\alpha$ for $\alpha > 1$.
 The first-order condition yields $\mathcal{S}_\kappa(\kappa^*) = \alpha(1-\kappa^*)/\kappa^*$, shifting $\kappa^*$ upward as $\alpha$ increases.
 The band widens but persists: the upper bound becomes $\kappa^* \le \alpha/(1+\alpha)$, approaching unity only as $\alpha \to \infty$.